mccanne/sharkfest/README.md

 ## Schemas Complicate Things

-We have thought a lot about what makes these systems brittle and difficult and have concluded it's the schemas:
+We have thought a lot about what makes these systems brittle and difficult and have concluded that the schemas over-constrain the interfaces between components:

-> Schemas are fantastic as a _policy_ for organizing your data,
+> Schemas are fantastic as an organizing _policy_ for your data,
 > but they get in the way as a _mechanism_ for data storage and transport.

 ### Example 1